-The Governing Body
+The Governing Body:

-The Governing Body of BINS understands and fulfils its responsibilities, namely to ensure:
+The Governing Body of BINS and BJS understand and fulfil their responsibilities, namely to ensure:

 - the reviewing and monitoring of the Safeguarding Policy together with a Staff Code of Conduct - safeguarding, recruitment and managing allegations policies and procedures, including the staff code of conduct, are consistent with Kingston's and Richmond's Safeguarding Children's Board and statutory requirements.
-The Safeguarding Policy is publically available on the school website - the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children (and disqualification by association regulations where applicable) and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training - BINS has procedures for dealing with allegations of abuse against staff (including the Head Teacher), volunteers and students - the Governing Body has a nominated governor responsible for safeguarding who has undertaken appropriate training for the role.
-The chair of governors is responsible in the event of an allegation of abuse made against the Head Teacher - an annual audit of BINS safeguarding policies, procedures and practices is undertaken and that this is submitted to Kingston's and Richmond's LSCB - a member of the senior leadership team has been appointed as the designated safeguarding lead and they will take lead responsibility for safeguarding and child protection; the role is explicit in the role holder's job description - DSL's and their deputies undertake multi-agency (Level 3) safeguarding training which is updated every two years - that there is a designated teacher to promote the educational achievement of children looked after who are on the school roll - that all other staff have level 2 safeguarding training updated annually - that at least one member of the Governing Board has completed safer recruitment training to be repeated every five years - children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE) - appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future - appropriate online filtering and monitoring systems are in place - enhanced Disclosure and Barring Service (DBS) checks are in place for all governors
+The Safeguarding Policy is publically available on the schools' websites - the schools operate a safer recruitment procedure that includes statutory checks on staff suitability to work with children (and disqualification by association regulations where applicable) and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training - BINS and BJS have procedures for dealing with allegations of abuse against staff (including the Head Teacher), volunteers and students - the Governing Bodies have a nominated governor responsible for safeguarding who has undertaken appropriate training for the role.
+The chair of governors is responsible in the event of an allegation of abuse made against a Head Teacher - the manager of Acorns has been appointed as the designated safeguarding lead and they will take lead responsibility for safeguarding and child protection; the role is explicit in the role holder's job description - Designated Safeguarding Lead (DSL) undertakes multi-agency (Level 3) safeguarding training which is updated every two years and all other staff have level 2 safeguarding training updated annually - that at least one member of the Governing Board has completed safer recruitment training to be repeated every five years - · appropriate online filtering and monitoring systems are in place - enhanced Disclosure and Barring Service (DBS) checks are in place for all governors